Professor & Director, Center for International Studies

 HIST 4373 ECONOMIC AND SOCIAL HISTORY OF THE AMERICAS

-Comparative history of the Americas with special attention to the United States, Canada, and Mexico.
-Explores different patterns of economic growth and their impact on societies and international relations.
+Comparative history of the Americas, with special attention to the U.S.-Latin American relations, and the social impact of different patters of economic growth.

 HIST 5325C REVOLUTIONARY MEXICO